Support Time.now: Join our Premium Plan for an ad-free experience! Support Us: Go Premium Ad-Free!

 PM 2.5 Level

-The current Air Quality Index (AQI) in Hafar Al-Batin is recorded at 89 as of 9 o'clock at night local time this Saturday, July 4, 2026.
-This real-time AQI score is based on the highest-risk pollutant measured by local monitoring stations.
-According to the US EPA health standard, air quality in Hafar Al-Batin currently falls into the Moderate category.
-The PM2.5 pollution levels are currently measured at 29.3 ยตg/mยณ.
-While this AQI level is acceptable for most people, those who are unusually sensitive to air pollution should consider reducing prolonged or heavy exertion outdoors.
-If you are sensitive to air pollution, check the local weather before heading out.
+The current Air Quality Index (AQI) in Hafar Al-Batin is recorded at 144 as of 9:47 PM local time this Wednesday, August 19, 2026.
+This real-time AQI score is estimated from the current PM2.5 concentration.
+According to the US EPA health standard, air quality in Hafar Al-Batin currently falls into the Unhealthy (Sensitive) category.
+The atmosphere shows an elevated PM2.5 concentration of 53.1 µg/m³.
+At this Air Quality Index range, members of sensitive groups may experience health effects.
+Track the local weather and limit time outdoors until levels improve.
 For the AQI across entire Saudi Arabia, you can also view the Air Quality Index for Saudi Arabia covering other major urban centers and local monitoring stations.

 Health Recommendations for Hafar Al-Batin Residents